 Scabies is treatable, and usually all members in a family are treated at the same

 time.
-Overnight visitors, live-in help and frequent babysitters should also be treated.
+Overnight visitors, frequent visitors, and babysitters should also be treated.

 Treatment will depend on your child’s symptoms, age, and general health.
 It will also